imclerran/roc-start/README.md

 The first time roc-start is run, it will automatically get the latest release urls for the platforms and packages in its repository.
 These can be updated again at any time by running `roc-start update`.

+__Important:__ note that roc-start currently depends on the github cli tool to get the latest releases.

 ## roc-start --help
 ```